 There are some things to keep in mind before you commit to cosmetic surgery and as your critiquing your results post-surgery.

-- Results can vary from individual to individual
+1. Results can vary from individual to individual

 No two cosmetic surgical procedures will gain the same results even when performed by the same surgeon.
 If your expectations are unrealistic from the outset, you have a high chance of being dissatisfied with the results.
 Keep in mind each patient will respond to cosmetic surgery differently and the procedures are designed to enhance your physique, not mimic someone else’s.

-Your surgeon will provide you with all the recommendations to ensure you heal well after your treatment, however no two people heal the same way.
+Your surgeon will provide you with all the recommendations to ensure you heal well after your treatment.
+However, no two people heal the same way.
 While your friend may not have a very visible scar, yours may be more pronounced.
-Your friend may have recovered in just 4 days and you’re facing 10 days.
+Your friend may have recovered in just 4 days, and you’re facing 10 days.
 Allow your body the time it needs to heal rather than give it a deadline.

-As cosmetic surgeons, we aspire to enhance your physical appearance so you can feel confident and happy about your body image.
+As cosmetic practitioners, we aspire to enhance your physical appearance so you can feel confident and happy about your body image.
 We take pride in our patient care ethics and our advanced surgical skills, and we’re fastidious about getting the best result for our patients.
 We also strive for a high level of patient satisfaction and positive outcomes.